-Assessment and prioritisation of reactive maintenance is undertaken by Council staff using experience and judgement.
+Assessment and prioritisation of reactive maintenance is undertaken by the organisation's staff using experience and judgement.

 5.3.2 Operations and Maintenance Strategies

 The organisation will operate and maintain assets to provide the defined level of service to approved budgets in the most cost-efficient manner.
 The operation and maintenance activities include: